-In mid December, large fires started in East Gippsland.
+In late November, fires started in East Gippsland as a result of lightning strikes.
+As noted by Peter Gardner, these went on to become major blazes.
 On new year’s eve, lightning storms started fires across the Victorian mountains and fire season came to the Alps with a vengeance.

 Since then, huge areas of the Victorian Alps and Snowy Mountains have burnt.
 As at January 14, many of these are still going and, of course, the key priority is containing them.

 But once it’s all over, we will need to count the ecological cost of these fires.
 Some areas in the Alps have now burnt three times in about 15 years.
 There is no doubt that longer fire seasons, driven by climate change, are already impacting on mountain and foothill environments.

 The short answer at this stage is that we just don’t know what the full ecological impacts of these fires will be.

 The following is a fairly random collection of reports on local impacts of the fires on mountain areas.
 It focuses on ecological values and impacts.
 Of course, this does not mean that human and economic impacts don’t matter.
 The narrow focus here is simply to try and share some information about what the impacts will be on natural systems, as the other stories are already being told widely in mainstream media.
 It will be added to as areas are re-opened to the public.
 I would welcome your reports for inclusion: please email text and stories to firstname.lastname@example.org

 Victoria.
 We know that this summer’s fires will have a devastating impact on natural environments and the animals who rely on them.
 An initial report from the Victorian government found that in that state:

 - “Almost all” eastern ground parrots’ Victorian habitat has been destroyed